Britain welcomes U.S.-EU pledge to lower trade barriers

 “We welcome the agreement by the U.S. and the EU to work together to reduce barriers to trade and to further increase trade and investment,” Britain’s Department for International Trade said in a statement.

-“We look forward to progress towards the removal of steel and aluminum tariffs and de-escalation of the tit-for-tat action that could harm businesses and jobs on both sides of the Atlantic.”
+“We look forward to progress towards the removal of steel and aluminium tariffs and de-escalation of the tit-for-tat action that could harm businesses and jobs on both sides of the Atlantic.”

 Reporting By Andrew MacAskill and James Davey; editing by Kate Holton